-Management is responsible for establishing and maintaining internal controls to provide reasonable assurance regarding the reliability of financial reporting to safeguard OCGC's assets and to manage its liabilities.
+Management is responsible for establishing and maintaining internal controls to provide reasonable assurance regarding the reliability of financial reporting, to safeguard OCGC's assets and to manage its liabilities.

-In keeping with good governance, OCGC will continue to evolve its internal controls to ensure they reflect leading industry practices and relevant government directives.
 In meeting its responsibility for the reliability and timeliness of financial information, OCGC uses a comprehensive system of internal controls, including organizational and procedural controls.
 The system of internal controls includes:

-- Comprehensive business plan; - Written communications of policies and procedures governing corporate conduct and risk management; - Segregation of duties; - Maintenance and retention of detailed records; - Responsible delegation of authority and personal accountability; - Careful selection and training of personnel; and - Maintenance of updated accounting and financial risk policies.
+- Comprehensive business planning; - Written communications of policies and procedures governing corporate conduct and risk management; - Segregation of duties; - Maintenance and retention of detailed records; - Responsible delegation of authority and personal accountability; - Careful selection and training of personnel; and - Maintenance of updated accounting and financial risk policies.